emptymalei/deep-learning/dl/time-series/timeseries-datasets.dgp.langevin.md

 ## Brownian Motion

 Brownian motion as a very simple stochastic process can be described by the Langevin equation[^ma-sp].
-In this section, we simulate a time series from Brownian motion.
+In this section, we simulate a time series dataset from Brownian motion.

 Macroscopically, Brownian Motion can be described by the notion of random forces on the particles,